 Pomegranates are full of antioxidants, potassium, and fiber.
 As you’re enjoying pomegranates, you may wonder if dogs can eat these tasty treats.
-Although pomegranate extract can have health benefits for dogs, you’ll want to avoid letting your dog snack down on pomegranates.
+Although pomegranate extract can have health benefits for dogs, avoid letting your dog snack down on this fruit.

 Can Dogs Eat Pomegranate Seeds?

-In addition, Dr. Klein advises that because “the seeds don’t break down easily, they can also cause a digestive tract blockage.”
-With that in mind, it’s safer to avoid giving fresh pomegranates to your dog.
-Also, though chocolate-covered pomegranate seeds are a popular human snack, avoid giving them to your dog because of the seeds and because chocolate is toxic to canines.
+With this in mind, it’s safer to avoid giving fresh pomegranates to your dog.
+Also, though chocolate-covered pomegranate seeds are a popular human snack, avoid giving them to your pet because of the seeds and because chocolate is toxic to dogs.

 What to Do if Your Dog Eats Pomegranates